After you’re granted Conditional or Provisional accreditation

 - Download and save the PDF of your Teacher Summary Report.

-Moving from Conditional to Provisional accreditation
+How to move from Conditional to Provisional accreditation

-- Sign in to your eTAMs account.
+- Sign in to your NESA online account (eTAMs).

 - Go to the Provisional tile or visit the Conditional Teacher option in the menu, navigate to the My Applications option, and select the Provisional application.